 - improved spaces for teens and children

-- updated technology, with more computers,
+- updated technology, with more computers, laptops and tablets

 - an outdoor space for events and programs

 - a drive-through book drop

 The new Pinney Library is moving forward!
 The purchase agreement was signed on September 28, and there will be a groundbreaking event in late winter 2018.
 Pinney Library construction is anticipated to begin in 2018, and the new library is expected to open in 2019.

 Join Us for Give Back on Giving Tuesday at the Harmony Bar & Grill, 2201 Atwood Ave., from 5–7 p.m.
 Tuesday, November 28.
 This family-friendly happy hour event features live music by The Mugs, plus food and drinks available for purchase.
 Admission is a $10 suggested donation.
 All proceeds will go toward the new Pinney Library.